UCLA Visiting Student Scholarship in General Surgery

 Purpose

-The UCLA Department of General Surgery invites an outstanding fourth-year medical student who is interested in health equity, diversity, and inclusion and/or from an underrepresented socioeconomic background or geographic setting (i.e. rural), as defined by UCOP to apply for the Visiting Student Scholar program.
+The UCLA Department of Surgery and General Surgery Residency Program invites an outstanding fourth-year medical student who is interested in health equity, diversity, and inclusion and/or who identifies as a first-generation student to attend college, lower socioeconomic status, or from a rural background, to apply for the Health Equity Visiting Student Scholar Program.

 We pride ourselves on the breadth of our intellectual pursuits - from basic science to outcomes research to robust studies in surgical equity.
 We are committed to providing the highest-complexity surgical care to patients from all walks of life.
 We are dedicated to fostering workforce diversity at every level in the department.